-We all know that menstrual pads are for periods – but what about the panty liner?
-We chatted with some natracare users about how they use panty liners, how often they wear them for, and for what purpose!
+We all know that menstrual pads are for periods – but what about the mysterious panty liner?

-Many women we spoke to like to wear a liner everyday.
+Many people like to wear a liner every day.
 Why?
-Well, it’s common and natural to have some discharge during the day.
+It’s common and natural to have some discharge during the day.
 It can make things a damp and uncomfortable, especially when working out.
 A panty liner is a great way to maintain a ‘fresh and clean’ feeling throughout the day.
-It’s good to change a liner every 3-5 hours.

 Lighter period days

 A panty liner can give you a bit of protection without using a full-sized menstrual pad – perfect for the light days at the end of your period!
 Not only does it provide adequate protection, but it saves you wearing and using more than needed.